• Skip to main content

 Ingredients

-• green bell peppers, cut in 1-inch slices
+• Bell Peppers: Traditionally green bell peppers and cut into 1-inch slices.

-How to make pulled beef sandwiches in the slow cooker
+How to make italian beef in the slow cooker

 Brown chuck roast well, on top and bottom (about five minutes on each side).